 The bacteria in rainwater need to be evaluated but our experience is that stored underground where it is very cold there is little to be concerned about.

 But everything is dependent on keeping the gutters relatively free of leaves and debris; that should be done in any case.
 Cleaning out the pre-reservoir sump regularly is another consideration for those harvesting the rain.

 There is far greater acceptance of above-ground rainwater tanks, both those of plastic and fibreglass, despite the greater cost and much higher temperature of the liquid.
-This is in fact more likely to foster a greater risk of bacterial contamination.
+This is in fact more likely to foster a general risk of bacterial contamination.

-There is certainly the potential to have bacterial infiltration of rainwater that has been harvested and stored in tanks of various sorts.
+There is certainly the potential to have bacterial infiltration of rainwater that has been harvested and stored in tanks of any sort.

 The fact that it doesn't appear to happen to that stored underground we believe is because of the low temperature and that any bugs on the hot-roof of our home are likely to be killed by the sunshine; but still it could happen.
 Bacteria in rainwater must be considered if it causes diarrhoea.

 The very misleading assumption is that municipal water that has been treated is perfectly safe to drink; nothing could be further from the truth.

-Whilst chlorination was a massive step forwards in preventing serious water-borne diseases, it creates other hazards if there are any organic materials in solution; and it does nothing to prevent contamination in the conduits, or to remove other toxic substances such as plastic microparticles.
+Whilst chlorination was a massive step forwards in preventing serious water-borne diseases, it created other hazards if there are any organic materials in solution; and it does nothing to prevent contamination in the conduits, or to remove other toxic substances such as plastic microparticles.

-In short, nothing is perfectly safe; we consider bacteria from rainwater, especially now that we have inserted filters and a UV-lamp, far less of a concern as compared to that from the utility.
+In short nothing is perfectly safe; we consider bacteria from rainwater, especially now that we have inserted filters and a UV-lamp, far less of a concern as compared to that from the utility.
 Our local municipality received the lowest Blue Dot score in the country; complete failure.

 These considerations are weighed in more detail at post-chlorination.

 In addition the availability of our rainwater is far more reliable and comes courtesy of the heavens; it's free for those who have taken the trouble to install an underground reservoir.